oryxlabs/PolarDNS/docs/catalogue/aliases-loops-and-chains.md

 ```
 ### PTR alias loop 1 (192.0.2.0/24)
 Requesting a reverse DNS record for any IP address within the `192.0.2.0/24` network range (e.g., a `PTR` record for `x.2.0.192.in-addr.arpa`).
 The `192.0.2.0/24` range, known as TEST-NET-1, is typically used for documentation and examples.
-We will respond with the same exact domain name, effectively creating an immediate loop.:exclamation:**BEWARE**:exclamation:This could potentially lead to a domain lock-up (DoS).
+We will respond with the same exact domain name, effectively creating an immediate loop.:warning:**BEWARE**:warning:This could potentially lead to a domain lock-up (DoS).

 <table>
 <tr><td>format:</td><td>&lt;0-255>.2.0.192.in-addr.arpa</td></tr>